timbeurskens/timbeurskens.github.io/_posts/2022-03-15-why-sat-solvers.md

 ```

 We can easily repeat this procedure for every pair of vertices, yielding a large conjunction of clauses which we can evaluate in a SAT solver.
-Additionally we can restrict the solution to only show cliques such that no larger clique exists (max cliques):
+Additionally we can restrict the solution to only show cliques such that no larger clique exists (max cliques).
+For this we need a new operator in our syntax: the `forall` operator.
+This operator takes a list of (new) variables and returns `true` if for any possible arrangement of values in the variable list, the subsequent formula yields `true`.

 ```
 ...